tom-seddon/vgm_player_test/README.md

 Tel/Mad Max) using the standard VGC player.
 The music data is quite small and fits entirely in main RAM.

-You'll also get `build/vgm_streams_player_test.ssd`, that plays Wicked Polygons Part 2 (Scavenger) using the stream-oriented VGC player.
-The music data is 67 KB, occupying 4 sideways RAM banks and a bit of main RAM.
+You'll also get `build/vgcplayer_streams_icepalace.ssd`, that plays Beyond The Ice Palace (David Whittaker) using the stream-oriented VGC player.
+The music data is 31 KB, occupying 2 sideways RAM banks and a bit of main RAM.

 A Windows-friendlier build process may follow...